yihuacheng/ARE-GazeEstimation/README.md

 ```python
 python main.py -m 13 -n 0
 ```
-You train and evaluate the model with using the first person (p00.label) as test file. <br>
+, you train and evaluate the model with using the first person (p00.label) as test file. <br>
 Note that, we add a loop in **main.py** to perform `leave-one-person-out` automatically.
 You can delete it for your individual usage.<br>